Combtooth blenny

 Combtooth blennies are blenniiformids; percomorph marine fish of the family Blenniidae, part of the order Blenniiformes.
 They are the largest family of blennies with around 401 known species in 58 genera.
 Combtooth blennies are found in tropical and subtropical waters in the Atlantic, Pacific and Indian Oceans; some species are also found in brackish and even freshwater environments.

 Description

 The body plan of the combtooth blennies is archetypal to all other blennioids; their blunt heads and eyes are large, with large continuous dorsal fins (which may have three to 17 spines).
-Their bodies are compressed, elongated, and scaleless; their small, slender pelvic fins (which are absent in only two species) are situated before their enlarged pectoral fins, and their tail fins are rounded.
+Their bodies are compressed, elongated, and scaleless; their small, slender pelvic fins (which are absent in only two species) have one spine and three to four soft rays, and are situated in front of their enlarged pectoral fins, and their tail fins are rounded.
 As their name would suggest, combtooth blennies are noted for the comb-like teeth lining their jaws.
+Combtooth blennies are active and often highly colourful, making them popular in the aquarium hobby.

+Larvae are similar to the adults, though have a prominent preopercular spine that disappears during metamorphosis.

 By far the largest species is the eel-like hairtail blenny at 53 cm in length; most other members of the family are much smaller.
-Combtooth blennies are active and often highly colourful, making them popular in the aquarium hobby.